Phipps Bridge: Transport

 There were proposals for the West Croydon to Wimbledon Line to open a stop to serve the estate, but British Rail's Board announced in September 1979 that such a station would be financially nonviable.
 However, both Phipps Bridge tram stop and Belgrave Walk tram stop opened when Tramlink began service in May 2000.
-The London Buses route 200 began serving the estate in December 1966.
+London Buses route 200 began serving the estate in December 1966.
 Being the only bus to serve the area, residents protested after improvement works to Mitcham town centre caused the route's curtailment.
+During 2025 roadworks which resulted in a similar curtailment, a temporary route 700 was established between the estate and Colliers Wood, likely to mitigate the impacts highlighted in the previous protests.